-- 1. See General Rules applying to all 4-H exhibitors and general rules applying to 4-H exhibits listed previously in this catalog. - All classes are from Portfolio Pathways (Section A) and Sketchbook Crossroads (Section B) 4-H Core Curriculum except for Trends and Heritage Crafts. - 3.
+- 1. See General Rules applying to all 4-H exhibitors and general rules applying to 4-H exhibits listed previously in this catalog. - All classes are from Portfolio Pathways (Section A) and Sketchbook Crossroads (Section B) and Getting Started in Art 4-H Core Curriculum except for Trends and Heritage Crafts. - 3.
 Junior: Any member age 9-13.
-Senior: Any member age 14-18. - Seniors must submit an artist statement.
+Senior: Any member age 14-19. - 4.
+Seniors must submit an artist statement.
+Also, juniors who submit a heritage art item must also fill out an artist statement.
 Youth can request a checklist from the Extension Office for completing their statement.